 The International Criminal Court issued two arrest warrants for President Omar Al Bashir related to his involvement in the Darfur genocide.
 He is currently wanted on ten counts which include:

-The Carole Weinstein Holocaust Research Library maintains a bibliograpy on Sudan.
+The Carole Weinstein Holocaust Research Library maintains a bibliograpy on Darfur.